shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 Most systems are byte-addressable (meaning we can only talk about addresses in terms of multiple of a byte).
 Thus, a 32 bit CPU has at most 4.2 billion bytes of addressable memory, or 4GB of possible RAM.

 There is a caveat to address spaces, however.
-In a 32 bit CPU, we promise all processes each that the 4GB of RAM is either the process's or not yet that process
+In a 32 bit CPU, we promise all processes each that the 4GB of RAM is either the process's or not yet that process's.
+But, we know that this promise cannot be false.
+Discounting the amount taken up by the OS, a modern computer runs hundred's of processes in the background; and it's physically impossible to give 4GB to all the processes.

-We promise our process that all 4GB will be the process's or not yet the process's.
-However this promise cannot be false.

-However, the process will never be able to generate an address that is the code/data of another program, because we are promised the enumeration of all memory.
+Yet, since we promise each process the enumeration of the entire 4GBs, no process is able to generate an address that is the code/data of another program.
 This is what gives the illusion of exclusive acccess.

-Now, the same address can hold different values (for diffent program).
-The addresses for programs is not the actual address.
-The OS provides this abstraction.
+In this scheme, the same (virtual) address can hold different values (based on which program requests it).
+The address provided to the program is not the actual address but an abstraction provided by the OS.

-We have solved the protection problem.
+Thus, we have solved the protection problem.

-Notice that our address space in the diagram is not 4GB.
-(The OS steals some of it for itself).

-Why does the stack heap grow up, and stack down? all the otheer ones create problems.
-No space is wasted even when they collide.
+As an aside, why does the stack grow down, and heap up?
+Because all the other ones create issues.
+If both grow in the same direction, we will need to shift data as they grow.
+If we split the memory into halves, our programs may terminate when they run out of heap/stack space when there is still space left in memory.
+By having them grow in the opposite directions, n space is wasted even when they collide.

 ---
 # System Call